To add cordova plugin execute following command:

 <resource-file src="resources/android/notification/drawable-xxxhdpi-notification.png" target="app/src/main/res/drawable-xxxhdpi/notification.png" />

-To activate the push it is necessary to add the configuration file google-services.json
+To activate the push it is necessary to add the configuration file google-services.json from the firebase project to the file config.xml:

 <!-- Google services JSON from Firebase -->